khalilholberton/AirBnB_clone/README.md

 The first piece is to manipulate a powerful storage system,this storage engine will give us an abstraction between “My object” and
-“How they are stored and persisted”
-This abstraction will also allow you to change the type of storage easily without updating all of our codebase
+“How they are stored and persisted”, this abstraction will also allow you to change the type of storage easily without updating all of our codebase